Stefan Gleason (Florida) Sits Atop the 21st Century Gold Rush

 Gleason's leadership experience in Sigma Nu, where he served two years as chapter Commander, influenced his dislike of government interference in what should be individual decisions.

 He grew frustrated by college administrators who too often meddled in the ability of groups, especially fraternities, to manage their own affairs.
-He was especially concerned with the mindset of college administrators who sought to impose their worldview on impressionable students.
+He was especially concerned with the mindset of college administrators who sought to impose their controversial worldview on impressionable students.

 In 2009, Gleason went into business with a friend who published a national newsletter on personal self-reliance and alternative investment strategies.
 As an incentive, new subscribers were given an ounce of silver, which proved to be a huge draw.